Zylann/gdscript_performance/README.md

 Displaying results
 ----------------------

 Results can be shown by running the `viewer`.
-This is a Godot 3 application which will look into the results of previously-run tests and display a nice graph of the results over time.
+This is a Godot 3.0.6 application which will look into the results of previously-run tests and display a nice graph of the results over time.

-Note that some results may not be viewable at the moment.
-Scale benchmarks need a visualizer.